-First-year engineering students have the exclusive opportunity to write an essay on a topic in Full Body Burden: Growing Up in the Nuclear Shadow of the Rocky Flats for a chance to win up to $500 through the Cooley Writing Contest!
+First-year engineering students have the exclusive opportunity to write an essay on a topic in Born a Crime for a chance to win up to $500 through the Cooley Writing Contest!

 Cooley Writing Contest Description: